naamancurtis/trx/readme.md

 cargo test
 ```

-This will run both the unit and integration tests
+This will run both the unit and integration tests.

+The benchmarks for now are a local only thing _(mainly due to the fact that the file they run off is too large to be
+committed to git)_.
+Please contact me for a demo.

 ### Assets

-A number of test assets can be found in the `test_assets` directory. _Note_ the `huge` directory hasn't been validated
+A number of test assets can be found in the `test_assets` directory.
-for correctness manually.
-The data was generated to have a slightly larger dataset

 ## Docs